secondsun/aerogear-sync-server/server/server-netty/README.md

 ## Netty Differential Synchronization Server Implementation
 This module contains a server implementations that uses the [server-core](../server-core)

+At the moment a single server can only support one data type/patch algorithm.
+Later version will most certainly be able to provide support for different types in the same server.

 ### DiffMatchPatchSyncServer
 The [DiffMatchPatchSyncServer](./src/main/java/org/jboss/aerogear/sync/DiffMatchPatchSyncServer.java) is a standalone server implementation that uses [DiffMatchPatch](../../synchronizers/diffmatchpatch) for diffs/patches